 Executive Director, eu-LISA

-He has more than 15 years of cross-cultural experiences spanning the public and private sectors, complemented by two Master degrees in the area of information technology and a MBA.
+Krum has more than 15 years of cross-cultural experiences spanning the public and private sectors.

-Mr Garkov is a goal-oriented, innovative technology strategist driving large-scale global operations to optimize IT portfolio management and operational efficiency.
+Krum is a goal-oriented, innovative technology strategist that likes to drive large-scale global operations in order to optimize IT portfolio management and operational efficiency.

 Director General, Finnish Customs